 Federal Financial Reports (FFR)

-ACF grantees are required to use the SF-425 Federal Financial Report for expenditure reporting.
+ACF recipients are required to use the SF-425 Federal Financial Report for expenditure reporting.
+To access the SF-425, please visit Post-Award Reporting Forms Visit disclaimer page at Grants.gov.
 SF-425 reports are due as frequently as is required in the terms and conditions of award using due dates from reports to the HHS Payment Management System (PMS).
-Grantees will continue to submit the FFR Federal Cash Transaction Report (FCTR) to HHS PMS.
+Recipients will continue to submit the FFR Federal Cash Transaction Report (FCTR) Visit disclaimer page to HHS PMS.

 All expenditure reports will be due on one of the standard due dates by which cash reporting is required to be submitted to PMS or at the end of a calendar quarter as determined by ACF.
 As a result, a recipient that receives awards from more than one Federal program may be subject to more than one approach, but will not be required to change its current means of submission or be subjected to more than eight standard due dates.